Equivariant $\mathbb R$-test configurations and semistable limits of $\mathbb Q$-Fano group compactifications: Introduction

-On the other hand, Chen-Sun-Wang \cite{Chen-Wang-Sun} described a general picture to detect the limit $M_\infty$ of \eqref{kahler-Ricci-flow} via geometric invariant theory.
-In general, $M$ may be degenerated to $M_\infty$ via two-step degenerations: first by a ``semistable degeneration" and then a ``polystable degeneration".
-Moreover, the soliton vector field on $M_\infty$ is precisely induced by the $\mathbb C^*$-actions of the ``semistable degeneration". \cite[Conjectured 3.7-Problem 3.8]{CW} further conjectured that these two degenerations can be uniquely characterized by the algebraic structure of $M$, but does not depend on the initial metric $\omega_0$ in \eqref{kahler-Ricci-flow} on $M$.
-That is, there is an algebraic way to determine these two-step degenerations.
+On the other hand, Chen-Sun-Wang \cite{Chen-Wang-Sun} showed the following phenomena: in general, $M$ may be degenerated to $M_\infty$ via two-step degenerations: first by a ``semistable degeneration" to a normal variety $\mathcal X$ with a holomorphic vector field $\Lambda$, and then a ``polystable degeneration" which degenerates $(\mathcal X,\Lambda)$ to $(M_\infty,\Lambda)$.
+Moreover, the soliton vector field on $M_\infty$ is precisely $\Lambda$ arises in the ``semistable degeneration".
+It is conjectured that there is an algebraic way to determine these two-step degenerations.

-In \cite{Dervan-Sze}, Dervan-Sz\'ekelyhidi gave an algebraic definition of the H-invariant, which goes back to \cite[Section 5]{TZZZ}, and generalized it to $\mathbb R$-test configurations of a Fano variety.
-They proved that the infimum of the H-invariant\footnote{Our convention differs from \cite{Dervan-Sze} by a sign.
-See Section 2.1 for detail.} can be achieved by $\mathbb R$-test configurations (which they call ``optimal degenerations").
-In particular, the ``semistable degeneration" attains this infimum.
-They also showed that H-invariant leaves constant via the ``polystable degeneration" process.
-However the uniqueness of ``optimal degenerations" is not clear yet.

-Very recently, Han-Li \cite{Han-Li} solved \cite[Conjectured 3.7-Problem 3.8]{CW} by using tools from birational geometry.
-They provided a more precise expression of the H-invariant (cf. \cite[Remark 2.41]{Han-Li}) and proved that the ``semistable degeneration" is the unique special $\mathbb R$-test configuration which minimizes the H-invariant.
-Furthermore, the central fibre is (modified) K-semistable (cf. \cite[Theorem 1.2]{Han-Li}).
-We will call it the \emph{``semistable limit"} in the following.
-Also, they showed that a special $\mathbb R$-test configuration minimizes the H-invariant if and only if its central fibre is (modified) K-semistable (cf. \cite[Theorem 1.6]{Han-Li}).
-Once this ``semistable degeneration" is fixed, the ``polystable degeneration" of its central fibre is then uniquely determined by using the abstract theory of \cite{Li-Wang-Xu} (cf. \cite[Section 8]{Han-Li}).